Tangram-Vision/Bolster/README.md

 anything else.
 The dataset will be associated with the given system_id, to allow filtering datasets (and processing results) by system.

-For more info about plexes and object-space CSV files, please see the Tangram Vision SDK documentation.
+For more info about plexes and object-space TOML files, please see the Tangram Vision SDK documentation.

 Note: Only files up to 4.88 TB may be uploaded.